imallona/rock_roi_paper/06_Sankey_plots/README.md

 **unmod_n1.sh:** code to calculate values based on BAM files for hte unmod_n1 condition in the first mixing experiment **unmod_roi_second_mixing_sankey.sh:** code to calculate values based on BAM files for the unmod_roi condition in the second mixing experiment
 **unmod_second_mixing_sankey.sh:** code to calculate values based on BAM files for the unmod condition in the second mixing experiment
+**tso_....sh:** code to calculate number of reads from raw .fastq files with TSO linkers and matching whitelist **wta_....sh:** code to calculate number of reads from raw .fastq files with WTA linkers and matching whitelist **simulation:** simulation of calculation of number of reads from raw .fastq files with WTA/TSO linkers and matching whitelist on simulated reads